influxdata/influxdb/CONTRIBUTING.md

 ```
 If you don't include a clear test case like this, your issue may not be investigated, and may even be closed.

 Please note that issues are *not the place to file general questions* such as "how do I use collectd with InfluxDB?"
-Questions of this nature should be sent to the mailing list, not filed as issues.
+Questions of this nature should be sent to the [Google Group](https://groups.google.com/forum/#!forum/influxdb), not filed as issues.
 Issues like this will be closed.

 Feature requests
 ---------------